ogivuk/home-it/transmission/README.md

 ## Description

-The goal of this guide is to create a stateless container running `transmission`.
+The goal of this guide is to create a stateless container running `transmission` that is:

-In order to achieve that, the interfaces between the container and the host system needs to be properly designed.
-For example, all state information (e.g., configuration and downloaded data) needs to be stored on the actual host and attached to the container through volume binding/mounting.
+* based on an image built from scratch (well known image + installation) using a Dockerfile.
+* stateless, with all interfaces (state information + communication ports) well defined.

 ### Container Interfaces

-State information:
+`transmission` state information is preserved in the following directories:

-* Configuration directory - where `transmission` looks for configuration files
+* Configuration directory - where `transmission` looks for configuration files.
+The folder contains:
+  * `settings.json` file, there is a sample provided in this repository.
-* Download directory - where `transmission` saves downloaded data
+* `download-dir` - where `transmission` saves downloaded data.
+  * The location is defined in the `settings.json` file, e.g., `/transmission/downloads`.
+* `incomplete-dir` - where `transmission` stores data not yet completely downloaded.
+  * The location is defined in the `settings.json` file, e.g., `/transmission/downloads`.
 * Watch directory - where `transmission` watches for new .torrent files

-Communication ports:

-* 9091/tcp
-* 51413/tcp
-* 51413/udp
+`transmission` needs to be able to listen on the following ports:

+* 9091 (tcp) - used for accessing the web interface.
+* 51413 (tcp & udp) - used for incoming connections for data sharing.

 ## Prerequisites
 * Keep the settings file outside of the container